tikv/rfcs/text/2020-09-06-enum-in-copr.md

-# Enum and Set support in TiKV coprocessor
+# Enum and Set support in TiKV Coprocessor

 ## Motivation